geowarin/geowarin.github.io/content/post/2019/2019-12-22-share-intellij-run-configurations-with-git.md

  - git
 categories:
  - dev
-description: Isn't it great when you checkout a project and have everything at hand to run it?
+Summary: Isn't it great when you checkout a project and have everything at hand to run it?
 ---

 This is a short note on how to share your intelliJ run configurations with git.